Upper School Schedule

 Calhoun’s innovative Upper School schedule allows students to delve deeper into subjects and explore their passions.

-We divide the year into five terms called “mods.”
+We divide the year into terms called “mods.”
 Students take fewer classes in each term that meet for longer periods of time.
 We also operate on a six-day rotation with daily blocks.
 With this structure, the school avoids missing a day of classes when a holiday occurs.

 Upper School Schedule Highlights